-During his active duty service, he served as a military prosecutor, supported operations at the terrorist detention center in Guantanamo Bay, Cuba and deployed to Iraq during the 2007 troop surge as an advisor to a U.S. Navy SEAL commander in support of the SEAL mission in Iraq.
-His military awards include the Bronze Star Medal (meritorious service) and the Iraq Campaign Medal.
+During his active duty Navy service, he served as a military prosecutor, supported operations at the terrorist detention center in Guantanamo Bay, Cuba and deployed to Iraq during the 2007 troop surge as an advisor to a U.S. Navy SEAL commander in support of counterinsurgency operations in Iraq.
+He has also performed duties as a federal prosecutor, taught courses on military law, and written on constitutional issues.

 Since being elected to the U.S. House in 2012, Ron has served on the Judiciary, Foreign Affairs and Oversight & Government Reform Committees.
 He is the chairman of the Oversight Committee’s National Security subcommittee and the vice-chairman of the Judiciary Committee’s subcommittee on the Constitution and Civil Justice.

 Ron lives in Ponte Vedra Beach, FL with his wife, Casey, an Emmy award-winning television host.
 He is currently a Lieutenant Commander in the U.S. Navy reserve.